NeoDgonix/NeoDgonix/README.md

   <img style="100%" src="https://capsule-render.vercel.app/api?type=waving&height=100&section=header&reversal=false&text=NEO%20DGONIX&fontSize=70&fontColor=ffffff&fontAlign=50&fontAlignY=50&stroke=56b5e6&strokeWidth=2&animation=twinkling&descSize=20&descAlign=50&descAlignY=50&textBg=false&color=gradient"  />
 </div>

-My life is a constant fight between who I am and who I want to become.
-Every day, I push through uncertainty, discipline my mind, and challenge my limits to grow stronger and wiser.
-I embrace the struggle because I know it’s shaping me into something greater.
-I don’t fear failure I use it.
-I don’t avoid difficulty I seek it.
-Because deep down, I know that everything I’m going through is building a version of me that refuses to settle.
+I am in a constant war with myself, not driven by emotion but by discipline and control.
+Every day I push through uncertainty with intent, refining my mindset, eliminating weakness, and sharpening focus into something precise and unshakable.
+I don’t rely on motivation; I rely on structure, repetition, and pressure to force growth.
+Failure is not something I fear but something I study, because it shows me exactly where I need to improve.
+Difficulty is not an obstacle but a necessary environment for transformation.
+I don’t seek comfort or distraction.
+I remove them.
+Everything I do is aimed at becoming a more controlled, capable, and inevitable version of myself.

 ###